16 Tasks You Can Assign to a Real Estate Virtual Assistant

 Some clients would fall behind on payments for a horde of reasons.
 Although this can be sorted out by a phone call or email, the whole process can take days to resolve.
-Arrears management also entails database update, documentation, and setting follow-up appointments or payment conditions.
+Arrears management also entails database updates, documentation, and setting follow-up appointments or payment conditions.

-Take care arrears and payment issues without letting it take a huge chunk of your time when you delegate it to a real estate VA.
+Take care of arrears and payment issues without letting it take a huge chunk of your time when you delegate it to a real estate VA.
 As customer service specialists, VAs can help make the whole process convenient for all parties involved.

 - SEO and Digital Marketing